Wackazz/Better-BallControl/README.md

 Makes it easier to control the ball, its pretty simple :)

 | HOW THIS WORKS |

-Basically while holding the trigger of whatever hand the ball is closest to, it will stick to that hand making it easier to control etc.
+When holding the trigger of whatever hand the ball is closest to, it will stick to that hand.
+This makes it easier to control the ball, and makes it so no one can take it from you!